<meta name="googlebot" content="noodp" />

 How Thick?
 How thick should your coating be?
 Economics play a major role in determining how much coating to apply.
 One U.S. gallon contains 231 cubic inches.
 That's only 1.6 cubic square feet of surface at one inch thick and that's also assuming a solvent-free product.
 If the product is 25% VOC (i.e. 25% solvent) then dry thickness/coverage will be 25% less.
 Again, assuming a 1/4 inch thick coating (250 mils) maximum coverage will still be only 6.4 square feet per gallon.
 A solvent-free (100% solids) epoxy coating applied at 16 mils will cover 100 square feet per gallon (note: the wall paint in your office is probably 2-4 mils).
 While thick coatings sound like a good idea, they use so much product that they must be made very cheaply so that coating 1,000 or 10,000 square feet can still be done at a competitive price.
 A high quality, fairly expensive product with a coverage rate of 100 sq. feet or more per gallon, on the other hand, will have a low enough cost per sq. foot to provide both economy and top quality.

-Search the EPOXY-ONLY World Wide Web search engine
+EPOXY-ONLY World Wide Web

 for your Epoxy Related Search term